4meta5/learning-rust/futures/README.md

 *Futures are a concept for an object which is a proxy for another value that may not be ready yet.
 With an object representing a value that will eventually be available, futures allow for powerful composition of tasks through basic combinators that can perform operations like chaining computations, changing the types of futures, or waiting for two futures to complete at the same time.*

+> *In essence, a future represents a value that might not be ready yet.
+Usually the future becomes complete (the value is ready) due to an event happening somewhere else.*

 **What is an executor?**
 An executor ensures that the future is executed.
 In practice, this works by `poll`ing all the futures until they return `Async::Ready`.
 Here is the definition of `Future::poll` method: